justmars/deped-base/docs/plugins.md

 - `/data/generic.yml` seeds the generic lookup tables (`school_sizes`, `school_levels`, etc.) via `cli prep`.
 - `/data/regions.yml` now holds the canonical region alias catalog that `RegionNamesExtractor` loads after the PSGC table exists.
+- `/data/hr/` stores the teacher workbooks (`YYYY-YYYY-teachers.xlsx`) that the new `TeachersExtractor` ingests.
+Each workbook keeps the same layout that the HR team shares, so simply dropping the files into this folder (or pointing `HR_DIR` elsewhere) is enough for the pipeline to pick them up.
 - Keep these files in the repository so the pipeline and tests can reuse them, and update the YAML whenever new aliases or reference values are needed.

 ## Hooking up new plugins